legit-gaming/legit-gaming.github.io/GuessingGameInstructions.md

 * Allow the user to set the guess range.
 Right now we have the code defaulted to 100.
 Take input from the user to set that value. e.g. 20, 50, 200
 * Make the messages back to the user more dynamic
   * Collect the user's name and print it in a response
-  * If the user guesses an inccorect number, tell them how 'warm' or 'cold' they are based on how far away their guess is from the correct number.
+  * If the user guesses an incorrect number, tell them how 'warm' or 'cold' they are based on how far away their guess is from the correct number.
 * Add more styling to the page using CSS
   * Here are some Thimble Exercises you can work on and use as a guide - Choose Remix and follow the Tutorial Tab above the display screen:
     * [Keep Calm Poster - Good Way to Learn HTML and CSS](https://thimble.mozilla.org/en-US/user/legitliberty/1255829)